 If you smoke, eliminating this habit from your life will help you save money and help improve your overall level of health.
 Get this: a person who smokes a pack a day will spend over $2,000 per year on cigarettes.

 Rather than toss out those leftovers, eat them for lunch or dinner the next day.
 This is a simple way to save money and time.
 Just think: if you spend about $20 for takeout, then eating leftovers twice a week instead of ordering out could save you up to $2,000 a year!

 During the cold winter months, you may be tempted to crank your furnace.
 There’s nothing wrong with this when you’re at home, but turn the heat down when you’re away for the day (and even when you’re sleeping).

 Day 15: Open a Window

-Why rely on your air conditioner all summer when you could open your windows and let the cool breeze inside your home?
+Why rely on your air conditioner all summer when you could save money by opening your windows and let the cool breeze inside your home?
 While the average electric bill varies based on state, the size of your home and the weather, it can cost you more than $100 per month.

 Day 16: Search for Coupons Online

 This is an easy one.
 Before you go shopping, use the internet to find and print the best coupons.
 Also, see if your local supermarket has a coupon app and avoid the clipping or printing!